burakfahri/MetricCalculator/README.md

   under the application.properties as 'create' after the first time, if you want do not want to create when you start everytime you should update as 'update' to the parameter
+- You must change the spring.datasource.url=jdbc:mariadb://localhost:3306/meter parameter with you connection properties to DB.
 ```
 #### Run
 ```